Innovative Drone Use for Commercial Applications

 For the latest and most accurate road maps, motorists frequently turn to the Internet.
 Apple® reportedly has begun using drones to improve its maps.
 By adding drones, it may be possible for Apple to record data faster and update maps more quickly.6

-5. Distributing Medical Supplies
+5. Distributing medical supplies

 In remote areas, drones are being field-tested for medical uses.7 It is anticipated that unmanned aircraft one day will widely be used following disasters to distribute medical supplies.
 Drones successfully delivered small aid packages after the 2012 Haitian earthquake.
 One day, drones may even be used to transport human organs to be used in transplants.8